Julia Olson - Executive Director & Chief Legal Counsel

 Meg Ward - Communications & Youth Engagement Director

 Meg Ward graduated from University of Oregon in 2010 with a B.S. in Environmental Studies before joining Our Children's Trust in early 2011.
-As an undergrad, Meg took part in the Environmental Leadership Program and spent time developing and implementing lesson plans in low-income middle school across Eugene, Oregon.
+As an undergrad, Meg took part in the Environmental Leadership Program and spent time developing and implementing lesson plans in low-income middle schools across Eugene, Oregon.
 She also spent six months studying environmental planning at University of Tampere, in Tampere, Finland.
 At Our Children's Trust, Meg leads communication strategy and works closely with the amazing young people behind the legal actions to elevate their important voices within the climate movement and beyond.
 Always with a book in tow, Meg spends her time away from the screen in the outdoors in and around San Francisco, and enjoys bringing people together through dinner parties and weekend camping trips.

 Matt McRae graduated from the College of Natural Resources at Utah State University with a B.S. in Environmental Studies.
 Matt spent eight years as a local government Climate and Energy Analyst developing climate action plans, conducting greenhouse gas inventories, evaluating climate policy, and implementing climate actions.
 Prior to working for local government, Matt worked for the National Park Service for nine years.
 Matt is the Climate Policy Strategist for Our Children's Trust.
 His work involves researching and developing the climate actions and policies necessary to achieve a stable climate.
 In his free time, you’ll find Matt with his family hiking, canoeing, and sailing.